asalber/asalber.github.io/statistics/exercises/linear_regression.md

 1. Calculate the linear coefficient of determination for the whole sample.
 2. Calculate the linear coefficient of determination for the sample of people younger than 25 years old.
 3. Calculate the linear coefficient of determination for the sample of people older than 25 years old.
-4. For which group of ages the relation between the age and the strength is stronger?
+4. For which age group the relation between age and strength is stronger?

 Use the following sums ($X$=Age and $Y=$Weight lifted).